ralbasini/Teaching-HEIGVD-RES-2016-Labo-SMTP/README.md

 ###**Installation**
 **Step 1**: Clone the repository into yours.
 **Step 2**: Launch the "MockMock.jar".
 Instructions can be found in the section "Mock SMTP Server Installation"
 **Step 3**: Move the files *appconfig.properties*, *emails.txt*, *messages.txt* to the repertory where MailRobot.jar is located.
 Example: c:\test\MailRobot.jar -> config files must be placed into c:\test\.
-Edit the files at your convenience with the wanted parameters.
+Those files must be edited according to the will of the user.
 **Step 4**: Compile and  the "MailRobot.jar" using "java -jar MailRobot.jar" in your prompt.

 ###**Configuration**